- The Profession

 In late 2003, the AAPA elected to pursue a joint national certification program with the ASCP Board of Registry (now recognized as Board of certification - BOC).
 In September 2004, the AAPA BOT and the ASCP BOR created a memorandum of understanding, forming a firm foundation for the joint program for national certification of pathologists' assistants and defining the relationship between the two groups by outlining each organization’s responsibilities.

-If you have obtained certification through the ASCP you will be required to participate in their Certification Maintenance Program in order to maintain your certified PA(ASCP)cm status.
+If you have obtained certification through the ASCP Board of Certification (BOC), you will be required to participate in their Credential Maintenance Program (CMP) in order to maintain your certified PA(ASCP)CM status.

-The ASCP recently announced new CMP requirements for Pathologists’ Assistants.
+The ASCP BOC recently announced new CMP requirements for pathologists’ assistants.
 They include:

 By 2019, the AAPA will offer 20 free credits per year, ensuring these credits fulfill the new advanced cancer credit, the new ethics credit, and the required safety credit.
 By simply renewing your membership annually, you will have access to all the credits needed to fulfill the new standards.